genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

 /
 ```

-It jus treturns a slash, which means we're at the very top of the filesystem.
+It just returns a slash, which means we're at the very top of the filesystem.
 Okay, easy enough - let's just navigate back to where our data lives:

 ```
 $ cd ~/workshop/